gongliyu/arlib/docs/guide.rst

 * :class:`DirArchive`: Treat a directory as an archive and files inside as members

-Since :class:`Archive` is a *abc*, which can not be instantiate, we implement it as a factory to produce concrete engines instead.
-The design is inspired by the :mod:`pathlib`.
+Since :class:`Archive` is a *abc*, which can not be instantiate, a function :func:`open` can be used as a factory to create concrete engines.
 The type of concrete engines are automatically determined by the archive file property and the *mode* argument to open the archive.

-The function :func:`open` is a shortcut to the constructor of :class:`Archive`.

 Automatically engine selection
 ------------------------------